edmBernard/blog_define_by_run/readme.md

 Some of these point don't come from imperative particularity but there are de facto for them.
 For example, Callable network is possible in Keras, It's one feature that allow an easy network creation.

+What exactly is Dynamic Neural network, "Define-by-Run" frameworks, Imperative framework.

 ## Debugging